 The Payee Services Account Manager is a full-time position responsible for providing financial management for clients enrolled in the Payee Program.
-Financial management includes ongoing money management, bill payment (rent, utilities, etc.), advocacy with banks, landlords, and other service providers on behalf of the client, and working with the client to help create a stable living environment to insure basic needs such as food, shelter, clothing, and health needs are met.
-Protective Payee Services assists people with mental and/or physical disabilities by budgeting and direct bill payment of their Social Security disability income.
-This position performs duties in accordance with Welcome House Core Values, including: Ethical, Collaborative, Client-Centered, Accountable, Professional, and Passionate.
+Financial management includes ongoing bill payment, advocacy with banks and landlords, and other service providers on behalf of the program participant.
+Also, working with the program participant to help create a stable living environment to ensure basic needs such as food, shelter, clothing, and health needs are met.
+Protective Payee Services assists people with mental and physical disabilities and victims of crime by budgeting and direct bill payment of their Social Security disability income.
+This position performs duties following the Welcome House Core Values, including Compassion, Advocacy, Integrity, Quality, Leadership, and Community.

 PRINCIPAL DUTIES & RESPONSIBILITIES

-• Be aware of the client’s current day to day needs and effectively use his or her income payments to meet those needs
+• Maintain awareness of the program participant’s day to day needs and effectively use his or her income payments to meet those needs

-• Develops a budget to plan for client spending needs at least every quarter, and more frequently if needed, that reflects mutually crafted financial goals
+• Develop a budget to plan with program participant for spending needs at least every quarter that reflects mutually crafted financial goals

-• Carries out client budget by writing checks for weekly client money and timely payment of monthly bills (utilities, rent, phone, cable, etc.)
+• Implement client budget by writing checks/loading debit card for weekly spending and making timely payment of monthly bills (utilities, rent, phone, cable, etc.)

 • Report any event that may affect the beneficiary’s entitlement to benefits or payment amount

-• Submit the appropriate forms for periodic reviews or redeterminations of SSI eligibility factors.
+• Submit the appropriate forms to the Social Security Administration for periodic reviews or redeterminations of SSI eligibility factors.
 Supply information about the beneficiary’s income, resources and living arrangements to help SSA determine if the SSI beneficiary is still eligible for SSI and is receiving the correct payment amount;

 • Explain Social Security and SSI payments, and the client’s expenses, to him or her and advise the beneficiary of current and past due benefits